beeva-arturomartinez/beeva-best-practices/backend/microservices/README.md

 ![Zuul Filters Overview](static/zuul-zoom-2.png)

-> If You want to know more about how Zuul and Filters work, see the official Netflix Github documentation at: [Zuul - How it Works](https://github.com/Netflix/zuul/wiki/How-it-Works)
+> If You want to know more about how Zuul and Filters work, check the official Netflix Github documentation at: [Zuul - How it Works](https://github.com/Netflix/zuul/wiki/How-it-Works)

 #### Spring Cloud Zuul Example